arawa/workspace/README.md

 ## Limit the Workspace app to specific groups

-Limit the workspace app to groups : GeneralManager, WorkspaceManagers
+In your "application management" administrator interface, remember to limit the application to the following groups: GeneralManager, WorkspaceManagers

 ## 🔧 Configure Groupfolders for Workspace